wdi-sg/tictactoe-react/README.md

 Run it in the directory: `http-server`

 #### referencing elements
-We use `bind` to set the context of a method, but if we need to do the opposite and capture data from the clicked element we can use a traditional click event callback function:
+We need to capture data from the clicked element- we can use a traditional click event callback function:

 At the component:
 ```